edinpark01/FlaskTutorial/README.md

 structure in each template, each template will extend a base template and override specific sections.

 The base template is directly in the <b>templates</b> directory.
 To keep the others organized, the templates for a blueprint will be placed in a directory with the same name as the blueprint.

+### Register A User
+Now that the authentication templates are written, you can register a user.
+Make sure the server is still running (flask run if it’s not), then go to http://127.0.0.1:5000/auth/register.

+Try clicking the “Register” button without filling out the form and see that the browser shows an error message.
+Try removing the required attributes from the register.html template and click “Register” again.
+Instead of the browser showing an error, the page will reload and the error from flash() in the view will be shown.

+Fill out a username and password and you’ll be redirected to the login page.
+Try entering an incorrect username, or the correct username and incorrect password.
+If you log in you’ll get an error because there’s no index view to redirect to yet.